just1689/kubernetes-warm-images/README.md

 The goal of this project is to "keep images warm" by pulling images onto nodes in-case they may be used in the near future.

+## Use Cases

+- "Warm serverless images" - This could be useful to you if you're running serverless workloads on Kubernetes where the overhead for pulling images each time is consequential.
+- "Warm critical images" - You may want your nodes to have images cached for critical workloads before they're actually needed.
+- "I don't trust my container registry" - Your image server might not be as HA as your K8s cluster.

 ## Architecture

 The project will consist of three components.